Darcee Garbin

-Darcee Garbin (born 24 June 1994) is an Australian professional basketball player for DVTK-Hun-Therm of the Hungarian League.
+Darcee Garbin (born 24 June 1994) is an Australian professional basketball player.

 Early life and family

 Garbin is originally from Western Australia.
 Born in Kalgoorlie, she was raised in Kambalda before moving to Perth with her family.
 Garbin's younger sister, Sophie Garbin, is an Australia Fast5 netball international.

+Garbin attended Kolbe Catholic College in the Perth suburb of Rockingham before moving to Canberra in 2011 to attend the Australian Institute of Sport.

 Playing career

 WNBL

-Garbin made her professional debut with the Australian Institute of Sport during the 2011–12 season.
+Garbin made her professional debut with the Australian Institute of Sport WNBL team during the 2011–12 season.
 She then returned to her home state and joined the West Coast Waves, where she played three seasons.
 In 2015, she moved to Queensland to play for the Townsville Fire.
 She played five seasons for the Fire and won two championships.
 For the 2020–21 season, she returned to the WA franchise, now known as the Perth Lynx.
 She was named captain of the Lynx for the 2021–22 season.

-SBL and QBL
+SBL / NBL1 West and QBL

 Garbin made her debut in the State Basketball League (SBL) for the Rockingham Flames in 2011.
 She played for Rockingham every year until 2016, winning championships in 2014 and 2015.
 In 2017, she played for the Townsville Flames in the Queensland Basketball League (QBL).
 In 2018, she split the year with Rockingham and Townsville.
 In 2019, she won her third championship with Rockingham.

+On 26 May 2023, Garbin signed with the Goldfields Giants for the rest of the 2023 NBL1 West season.

 Germany and Hungary

 In February 2019, Garbin moved to Germany to play out the 2018–19 season with Herner TC of the DBBL, where she won the DBBL Cup and the league championship.

 In June 2022, Garbin signed with DVTK-Hun-Therm of the Hungarian League.
+She returned to the team for the 2023–24 season and helped them win the Hungarian League championship.

+Garbin played for Serco Uni Győr in the Hungarian League in 2024–25.